angular-experts-io/modern-angular-workshop/exercise-component-extra/README.md

 - How to implement and use Angular animations
 - How to run logic outside of Angular change detection

-> Compared to where we left off we have added a couple of things, namely, we have added the helper change detection
+> Compared to where we left off, we have added a couple of things, namely, we have added the helper change detection
 > counter in the toolbar (left side) which will be important to demonstrate some of the concepts in this exercise.
 > Besides we have added a date helper in `core/util/` folder which will be used to generate mock year month combinations
 > for the chart component.
 And we have also pre-generated the chart component itself in order to be able